 Reconstitute the mushrooms by soaking in warm water to cover for 20 minutes or until they have softened.

-Remove the mushrooms from the water and squeeze to remove any excess liquid and slice.
+Remove the mushrooms from the water; squeeze to remove any excess liquid and slice.
 Reserve 1/3 cup of the soaking liquid (strain to remove any grit if necessary).

-Cut the green onion on the diagonal into 1-inch pieces and set aside.
+Cut the green onion diagonally into 1-inch pieces and set aside.

-Add the reserved soaked and sliced dried mushrooms.
-Stir fry for about 1 minute, then add the reserved sauce.
+Add the soaked and sliced dried mushrooms.
+Stir fry for about 1 minute, then add the sauce.
 Bring to a boil and stir fry until the mushrooms are coated with the sauce.

-Stir in the reserved green onions and the sesame oil.
+Stir in the green onions and the sesame oil.

 Serve immediately as a main course or side dish.

-Note: You can use chicken broth in place of the mushroom soaking broth if you're not worried about keeping the dish vegetarian/vegan.
+Note: You can use chicken broth in place of the mushroom soaking broth if you're not worried about keeping the dish vegetarian.